cadop/dhart/Analysis Project Template/AnalysisSampleUsageInstructions.md

 if (FreeLibrary(dll_tbb)) {
     std::cout << "Freed successfully: " << "tbb.dll" << std::endl;
 }

+return EXIT_SUCCESS;
 ```

-You now have a visual studio project that is set up to use the HumanFactors DLL.
+You now have a Visual Studio project that is set up to use the HumanFactors DLL.
 Each use-case example will demonstrate how to use dll_humanfactors to load
-the functions required to do each example, but every use-case example will
-use this sample project created here.
+the functions required to do each example, but every use-case example will begin with the sample project template created here.